hperrin/tunnelgram/README.md

 ### Upon Message Send

 1. The client downloads the public keys of all of the recipients.
-2. The client generates a random, secure key, and encrypted the clear text message with it.
+2. The client generates a random, secure key, and encrypts the clear text message with it.
 3. The client encrypts the random key with each of the recipients' public keys, and the user's public key.
 4. The client sends the encrypted message, and all of the encrypted copies of the key to the server.